What is the base rate?

 If you’re on a fixed rate mortgage then your mortgage payments will only change once you reach the end of your current deal.

-Work out how the interest rate rise will affect you
+Work out how an interest rate rise will affect you

 First you need to know what mortgage deal you’re on so you can see how this rate rise will affect your finances.